montimaj/az-hydro/azhydro/README.md

-  Note (post-fix): SW Withdrawal Volume above now folds CAP, SRP, and Yuma-area federal canal deliveries into Total_SW via the per-basin GW caps at CO-river-direct basins (Parker GW ≤ 15 %, Yuma GW ≤ 10 %, Lake Mohave GW ≤ 10 %).
-Yuma 2017 Total_SW = 434 kAF — substantially
-  higher than the prior 148 kAF (which was only the well-routed SW share), and consistent with the basin's full surface-water economy including the ~720 kAF/yr of Yuma Project + Cocopah/Quechan tribal
+  Note (post-fix): SW Withdrawal Volume above now folds CAP, SRP, and Yuma-area federal canal deliveries into Total_SW via the per-basin GW cap at CO-river-direct basins (uniform GW ≤ 10 % at Parker, Yuma, Lake Mohave, Lake Havasu, Detrital Valley and Meadview).
+Yuma 2017 Total_SW = 434 kAF — substantially higher than the prior 148 kAF (which was only the well-routed SW share), and consistent with the basin's full surface-water economy including the ~720 kAF/yr of Yuma Project + Cocopah/Quechan tribal